Textualize/textual/README.md

 ## Widgets

-Textual's library of [widgets](https://textual.textualize.io/widget_gallery/) covers everything from buttons, tree controls, data tables, inputs, text areas, and more…

-Textual's flexible [layout](https://textual.textualize.io/how-to/design-a-layout/) system, you can build apps as easily as you can CLIs.
+Textual's library of [widgets](https://textual.textualize.io/widget_gallery/) covers everything from buttons, tree controls, data tables, inputs, text areas, and more… With it's flexible [layout](https://textual.textualize.io/how-to/design-a-layout/) system, you can realize any User Interface you need with Textual.

-Predefined themes means that your apps will look good out of the box.
+Predefined themes ensure your apps will look good out of the box.

 <table>